What are the elements of pricing?

 Please include a short explanation of your needs.

-Can STP provide commercial testing services on products not originally supplied by STP?
+Can WSTP provide commercial testing services on products not originally supplied by STP?

 What is the difference between a certificate of compliance and a full certification (also known as chemical and physical certification)?

 A full certification will include actual chemical, physical, and mechanical testing results for those properties required by the specification.
-The chemical results are provided by STP’s supplier while the physical and mechanical testing is performed by STP.
+The chemical results are provided by WSTP’s supplier while the physical and mechanical testing is performed by WSTP.
 The cost for this document is $75 per order.

 Both documents are electronically signed by the person performing the tests; however, an actual signed copy is available upon request.

-Can I get a certification for material after it has shipped from STP if I did not originally request it?
+Can I get a certification for material after it has shipped from WSTP if I did not originally request it?

-Yes, STP can provide a certificate of compliance or full certification after the material has shipped.
+Yes, WSTP can provide a certificate of compliance or full certification after the material has shipped.
 If you require testing that was not originally agreed upon during the original order contract, you may need to return parts for testing.
-Consult the STP Customer Service or Quality Departments for additional information.
+Consult the WSTP Customer Service or Quality Departments for additional information.